Miranda de Ebro

 The city has an industrial economy focusing on the chemical industry.
-It is an important transportation hub, especially as a railroad junction.
+Connected to the Meseta Central through the Pancorbo Pass, Miranda is an important transportation hub, served by the AP-1 and AP-68 road routes and the Madrid–Hendaye and Tudela–Bilbao rail routes.
 Within 80 km are the cities of Bilbao, Burgos, Logroño and Vitoria-Gasteiz.

 Geography

 The city of Miranda de Ebro is located in the northeastern part of the province of Burgos, 80 km from the capital, in the autonomous community of Castile and León (Spain).
 The coordinates of the city are: latitude 42° 41′ 6″ N, longitude 2° 55′ 60″ W; it has an area of 101.33 km2, a perimeter of 72312 m and is 471 m above sea level, according to the National Geographic Institute.

 The city is divided into two parts by the river Ebro.
 The old part is named Aquende and the new part is named Allende.

 History

+Antiquity

 The first settlements in the area date from the Iron Age.
 The Roman ruins of Arce are located only 3 km from Miranda.
 There, according to the most recent studies, the Roman city of Deóbriga was built.
 Roman ruins are also found in the nearby municipalities of Cabriana and Puentelarrá.